-Off the back of vermouth’s success, which can be seen with the expansive vermouth lists at venues such as Temper and Charlotte Street Hotel, alongside feature events like Regal Rogue’s pop-up terrace at Heathrow Terminal 3 with Virgin – other fortified products are striving for some attention.
+Off the back of vermouth’s success, which can be seen with the expansive vermouth lists at venues such as Temper and Charlotte Street Hotel, and Regal Rogues exclousive partnership with Virgin – other fortified products are striving for some attention.
 Variations on vermouth, such as Italicus, are steadily becoming bartender favourites (Rossolio is packed full of bright bergamot notes), as is Sherry.
 Much the shunned bottle in grandma’s cupboard, Sherry is now on an upward trajectory with Sherry bars and lists appearing across Europe, largely driven by more modern styles of production and the inventiveness of modern bartenders.

 Soft drinks also deserve a mention – the market again is changing, and changing fast, not least because of the introduction of the Sugar Tax.
 This has led many producers to reformulate their products and make new variants that are lower in sugar, whilst still delivering the same flavours and experience as before.
 One big step forward into the On Trade is the commercialisation of products such as Kombucha – a fermented tea drink with restorative natural bacteria.
 Kombucha, it turns out, is a not just a great soft drink but also works fantastically well in cocktails, pairing with gin and vermouth in particular to create interesting twists on classics and refreshing new mixed drinks.